bagustris/VIM101/README.md

 3. VIM config

-I used both gedit-vim-mode and vim-tiny for my editing activity.
+I used vim for simple editing commands.
+For large project (Python, Latex), I prefer to use VScode.

 ## Learn VIM
 1. VIMtutor